mpweber/NotFancyAppChallenge/README.md

 # NotFancyAppChallenge

 ## About the challenge
+This challenge was originally created by @samanthaming .

 "This challenge is all about learning by doing.
 The rule, it must be completed within 24hrs.
 Anything more, it’s too fancy 😜 Join me!" @samanthaming